-AMENDMENT TO S. 172 TO BE OFFERED BY SENATORS ILLUZZI AND GALBRAITH
+PROPOSAL OF AMENDMENT TO H. 781 TO BE OFFERED BY SENATORS ILLUZZI AND GALBRAITH

-Senators Illuzzi and Galbraith move to amend the bill by adding a new section to be numbered Sec.
-1a to read as follows:
+Senators Illuzzi and Galbraith move that the Senate propose to the House to amend the bill by adding Sec.
+C. 102 to read as follows:

-Sec.
-1a.
+C. 102.
 STUDY OF STATE OWNERSHIP INTEREST IN VERMONT'S TRANSMISSION ASSETS

 - (a) In Docket No. 7770 (regarding the acquisition of Central Vermont Public Service Corporation [CVPS] by Gaz Métro and the merger of CVPS with Green Mountain Power Corporation), the public service board shall not issue a final order until after it has received the study and recommendation required under subsection (b) of this section and, if the study recommends the state acquire an ownership interest in Vermont's high-voltage bulk electric transmission assets, which are currently owned and financed by Vermont Transco, LLC (Transco), then the board shall include in its final order a condition giving the state of Vermont the option to acquire by legislative enactment an ownership interest in those assets at fair market or book value, whichever is less.
 Notice of intent to exercise the option shall be provided by the General Assembly to Transco or its successor in interest not later than the end of the 72nd biennial session or June 1, 2014, whichever is sooner. - (b) The joint fiscal office shall study whether the state's financial interests would be enhanced by acquiring an ownership interest in Transco, financed in whole or in part with private activity or general obligation bonds or by acquiring or assuming an equal amount of debt and, if so, make a recommendation on a specific level of ownership.
-The joint fiscal office may retain the services of a financial advisor to conduct the study and make the recommendation required by this subsection, the reasonable costs of which shall be reimbursed by the petitioners in Docket No. 7770 per order of the public service board.
-The joint fiscal office shall submit the study and recommendation to the public service board, the department of public service, and the senate committees on economic development, housing, and general affairs, on finance, and on natural resources and energy, and the house committees on commerce and economic development and on natural resources and energy not later than September 1, 2013.
+The joint fiscal office may retain the services of a financial advisor to conduct the study and make the recommendation required by this subsection.
+The joint fiscal office shall submit the study and recommendation to the public service board, the development, housing, and general affairs, on finance, and on natural resources and energy, and the house committees on commerce and economic development and on natural resources and energy not later than September 1, 2013.